Cover It Up! Bipartite Graphs Uncover Identifiability in Sparse Factor Analysis

-The counting rule is more likely satisfied with more crowded columns, which results in less than every 10th draw to be accepted in most time periods under the uniform prior, making the estimation procedure for $\tilde{r}$ rather inefficient.
-At the same time, between 20 and 40\% are accepted in most time periods under the shrinkage prior.
+The counting rule $\CRr$ is more likely satisfied with more crowded columns, which results in slightly higher acceptance rates in all time windows.
+Rates are mostly between 25\% and 45\%, and the difference between the two priors is consistent but not substantial.
+Further investigations not reported here show that the necessary scenario results in a similar increase in the proportion of variance identified matrices as the sufficient scenario does.
+Moreover, increasing shrinkage by decrasing $\alpha$ from five to three increases the distance between the two priors in the proportion of variance identified matrices, further supporting the conclusion that column shrinkage is beneficial for variance identification.

+Overall, \SFS{both} the simulation study and the real world application consistently show that variance identification reduces the estimated number of factors without affecting the quality of the estimated covariance matrix.
+One drawback is increased computational time for the same number of draws, as parts of the MCMC output are discarded, but the \SFS{ensuing} reduction in efficiency is \SFS{small} compared to the benefits of an improved estimator.